What are the scheduling requirements for math classes?

 I found a broken or missing link in the curriculum.

-How do I score end-of-unit assessments?
+How do I score End-of-Unit Assessments?

 Can I teach the units in a different order than what’s provided in the Base curriculum?

 Each math unit overview includes a section titled ‘Modifications’ that provides general guidance on how to modify a unit in a way that allows students to engage with grade-level mathematics.
-In grades 4-8, a Summit Learning Mathematics Modified Blueprint and modified end-of-unit assessment are provided and intended to serve as recommended starting point for modifications; fewer or more modifications may be needed and should be determined on an individual student basis.
+In grades 4-8, Algebra 1, and Math I, a Summit Learning Modified Math Standards Blueprint and modified End-of-Unit Assessment are provided and intended to serve as a recommended starting point for modifications; fewer or more modifications may be needed and should be determined on an individual student basis.